AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-index.md

 SdsType simpleType = SdsTypeBuilder.CreateSdsType<Simple>();
 ```

 To read data that is located between two indexes, define both a start index and an end index.
 For `DateTime`, use the ISO 8601 representation of dates and times.
-For example, to query for a window of simple values between January 1, 2010 and February 1, 2010, you can define indexes and query as follows:
+For example, to query for a window of simple data points between January 1, 2010 and February 1, 2010, you can define indexes and query as follows:

 ```csharp
 IEnumerable<Simple> values = await